What Is Pet Insurance? How to Protect Your Furry Friends

 Erika Taught Me

-Pet insurance, or pet health insurance, is pretty much what it sounds like health insurance for your furry friends.
-The great thing about it is that it is much simpler than a human health insurance plan (and it’s much more affordable).
+Pet insurance, or pet health insurance, is pretty much (read: exactly) what it sounds like — health insurance for your furry friends.
+The great thing about it is that it's much simpler than a human health insurance plan and more affordable.
 You can almost always take your pet to any licensed veterinarian for care, so you don’t have to worry about finding in-network providers like you would with a human health insurance plan.

 The majority of the plans only cover cats and dogs, but with a bit of research, you can find coverage for more exotic pets like reptiles, birds, rodents, horses, and even hedgehogs.
 What services are covered, what pets are eligible, and what plan types are available depending on the insurance provider you choose to work with?

-When you go to the vet for a covered treatment, you’ll still need to pay the vet upfront — but you then file a claim with your pet health insurance company for reimbursement.
+When you go to the vet for a covered treatment, you’ll still need to pay the vet upfront, but then you'll file a claim with your pet health insurance company for reimbursement.
 This usually isn’t a full reimbursement, and how much coverage you get depends on your unique policy.
 Most plans will reimburse you for 70% to 90% of the cost of treatment for covered conditions.

 You do have to be careful here, as reimbursements can stop if you surpass the policy’s annual or lifetime limit for claims.
 For example, a pet insurance policy may have an annual limit of $15,000 on allergy treatments.